Monday, November 7, 2016

 Waddle mainly played with Newcastle United, Tottenham Hotspurs, Olympique Marseille and Sheffield Wednesday.
 He won the 1987 FA Cup with Tottenham Hotspurs.
 Then, in 1989, he joined Olympique Marseille for 4.5 million pound, which was then the third highest transfer fees.
 He went to Sheffield Wednesday in 1992, where he reached both FA Cup and League Cup Final.
 He was voted FWA Player of the Year for that season.
 He went to the WC Finals in 1986 and 1990.

-AM: Joseph Bonnel (France)
+CM: Joseph Bonnel (France)

-Bonnel played with Montpellier HSC and Valenciennes FC before going Marseille in 1967.
+Bonnel played with Montpellier HSC and Valenciennes FC before going to Marseille in 1967.
 He played there until 1973.
 He was the centerpiece of the club that won the Coupe de France in 1969, the league championship in 1971 and finally a double Cup-League Championship in 1972.
 He was capped 25 times between 1962 and 1969.
 He went to the World Cup 1966.
 He scored 3 goals during the 1966 season.

 AM: Roger Scotti (France)